 As for the interior, the Jaguar I-Pace was introduced with the Touch Pro Duo ‘flight deck’ infotainment system along with the floating centre console, designed to minimise driver distraction.
-There’s a new, smartphone-inspired ‘Pivi Pro’ infotainment system that features new and flat menu structure for navigating it easily.
-The number of steps required to lock a location for navigation have reduced by half, and it is possible to pan and zoom in and out of the map with a pinch of the fingers.
+Now, though, there’s a new, smartphone-inspired ‘Pivi Pro’ infotainment system that features new and flat menu structure for navigating it easily.
+The number of steps required to lock a location for navigation has reduced by half, and it is possible to pan and zoom in and out of the map with a pinch of the fingers.
 A full-colour head-up display projects key information such as vehicle speed and navigation instructions onto the windscreen.

 The instrument cluster is a 12-inch Interactive Driver Display providing the necessary information.
 JLR has enhanced the instrument cluster as well, with revised graphics to give a clearer SoC indication, and made the predictive range algorithm more accurate and consistent.
-Wireless smartphone charger has joined the list of features this year, but it’s an optional one.
+Wireless smartphone charger joined the list of features last year, but it’s an optional one.

 Customers can also use the Jaguar InControl Remote app to lock/unlock the car, know the battery charge level, to pre-condition the battery and set cabin temperature.
 The I-Pace is the first Jaguar able to receive wireless software updates.

 Like other markets, India will get the Jaguar I-Pace in S, SE and HSE trims.
 However, the features included in these trims would be different from what’s available in other places.
 For example, the SE and HSE trims in our market will pack 19-inch wheels instead of 20-inch wheels.
 The most basic, S trim will also have 19-inch wheels.